voxeet/comms-sdk-unreal/docs/docs/tutorial/android.md

 ## Prerequisites

 Please follow the [official Android setup guide](https://docs.unrealengine.com/5.3/en-US/how-to-set-up-android-sdk-and-ndk-for-your-unreal-engine-development-environment/) for the Unreal Engine and make sure you can package and launch an Android game on a phone without using the plugin first.
-The Android version of the plugin supports Unreal Engine 5.3 or later.

 ## Setup
 1. Follow the [installation](installation) instructions for your development platform.